OCTOBER

 October 13

 1775 -- President George Washington laid the cornerstone of the first White House, designed by Charleston architectural professor James Hoban, in the District of Columbia.
 White House historians note the influence the S.C.
 State House (now Charleston County Courthouse) at the city's Four Corners of Law had in determining the design of the new presidential mansion.
-Some attribute the design of the statehouse to Hoban, though documentation is lacking.
+Many historians attribute design of the statehouse to Hoban, though documentation is lacking.

 1931 -- City Council created America's first historical zoning ordinance, protecting Charleston's 18th and 19th century core from demolitions and establishing the city's Board of Architectural Review.